nunchuk-io/docs/off-chain_inheritance.md

 - independent of the Inheritance Key;
 - sufficiently high entropy to resist offline guessing.

-COLDCARD's implementation is the reference example: it generates a random 12-word backup password on-device and uses it to protect the encrypted backup. ([COLDCARD encrypted backups](https://coldcard.com/docs/backups/))
+COLDCARD's implementation is the reference example: it generates a random 12-word Backup Password on-device and uses it to protect the encrypted backup.
+See [References](#references).

 The hardware vendor MAY use a different password representation, provided that: